ghana-c/JSON-Schema-Validator/README.md

-# JSON Formatter
+# JSON Schema Validator

 > Latest Version v1.0.0

-JSON Formatter is simple and small library used to validate JSON or JSON string or array data with preformatted JSON structure.
+JSON Schema Validator is simple and small library used to validate JSON or JSON string or array data with preformatted JSON structure.

-JSON Formatter calculates difference between JSON or JSON string or array with preformatted JSON structure and returns error on -
+JSON Schema Validator calculates difference between JSON or JSON string or array with preformatted JSON structure and returns error on -

 `Invalid value`
 `Invalid data type`
 `Missing JSON key`

 NOTE:
-1. JSON Formatter also check required JSON keys
+1. JSON Schema Validator also check required JSON keys
 2. You can also put default value for any JSON key

-You can specify output format in which, you want to get response from JSON Formatter.
+You can specify output format in which, you want to get response from JSON Schema Validator.
 Output format can be -

 * `object` as JSON
 * `string` or `jsonstring` as JSON string
 * `array`

-Input for JSON Formatter can be -
+Input for JSON Schema Validator can be -

 * JSON
 * JSON string